JamesHearts/MIPS32_Multicycle_VHDL/README.md

 How to add Instructions:
 ------------------------------------------------------------------------------------------------------------------------

 The hardware exists to add more instructions especially I-type (immediate) instructions.
-Look through the data path and decide which singles need to be asserted in order to implement an instruction.
-Add the states to the datapath enabling the right signals.
+Look through the data path and decide which signals need to be asserted in order to implement an instruction.
+Add the states to the datapath by asserting true the signals required to handle the hardware.

 I recommend building your own version as it is easier to understand when you build it from scratch, using my code as a reference.